Sunday, August 16, 2009

 On a side note, here are three of my newest movie favorites:

 "Fireproof" was amazing and I loved it, except for some of the music that doesn't meet my personal standards.
 "Come What May" and "Pendragon" were both made by homeschooling families!
 "Pendragon" is probably my favorite one because of all the action, though some parents may want to preview it before showing it to very young children; the battle scenes are intense, but not bloody.
-Here's something interesting I learned today: the beautiful score was composed by the talented brother-sister duo, Aaron Burns (Artos) and Marilyn Burns (Wenneveria).
+Here's something interesting I learned today: the beautiful score was composed by the talented actors and brother-sister duo, Aaron Burns (Artos) and Marilyn Burns (Wenneveria).
 Another good Christian film I have not yet seen is "The Widow's Might."

 Tuesday, March 31, 2009